matrix-org/matrix-spec-proposals/proposals/3847-ignoring-invites-with-policy-rooms.md

     monitor room R for new policies and apply the recommendations on behalf of Alice, interpreting such policies as "ignore invites".

+### Expanding recommendations to individual events

+Policy lists define three scopes `m.policy.rule.user` for rules that deal with users, `m.policy.rule.room` for rules that deals with rooms and `m.policy.rule.server` for rules that deal with servers.

+We expand these lists with a fourth scope `m.policy.rule.event` for rules that deal with individual events, in this case ignoring a specific invite.

 ### Suggested client behaviour